laravel/docs/strings.md

     // collect(['bar', 'bar'])

-If you specify a matching group within the expression, Laravel will return a collection of that group's matches:
+If you specify a matching group within the expression, Laravel will return a collection of the first matching group's matches:

     use Illuminate\Support\Str;